Hermann-SW/planar_graph_playground/README.md

 # planar_graph_playground
-JavaScript playground for drawing planar graphs (eg. fullerenes) in browser.
+JavaScript playground for drawing planar graphs (eg. fullerenes) in browser, or as eg. PostScript file with command line tool rjs (run nodejs script) and "JavaScript with C includes" script.

 ## gaus-jordan.js